Using SNAP and WIC to purchase local food

 About WIC

-WIC farmers’ market checks can be used to purchase produce from participating farmers.
-WIC farmers’ market checks (also called WIC FMNP) are distributed to eligible participants at their local WIC offices and may be used to purchase fresh fruits and vegetables.
+WIC farmers’ market nutrition benefits (also called FMNP) can be used to purchase produce from participating farmers from July 1st through October 31st in addition to WIC’s Cash Value Benefit year-round!
+These benefits are distributed to eligible participants at their local WIC offices and may be used to purchase fresh fruits and vegetables.